giniuth/my-practical-project/README.md

 ![Screenshot (510)](https://user-images.githubusercontent.com/82108067/123140394-2567da00-d44f-11eb-9e5b-86b34220acb5.png)

 The YAML language tends to be used for creating configuration files.
-The images above shows that once a file pushed onto the master branch, the following build and deploy actions should take place.
+The images below shows that once a file pushed onto the master branch, the following build and deploy actions should take place.
 During the project I had alter the code to essentially direct the directory into the place in which my code was stored.
 The addition of ./code/ were made to AZURE_WEBAPP_PACKAGE_PATH and WORKING_DIRECTORY.
 Once completed this was committed, this leads to the workflow running and essentially a build and deploy process was then triggered (As shown below in the image).

 ![Screenshot (512)](https://user-images.githubusercontent.com/82108067/123166616-84d4e280-d46d-11eb-8f63-9f2742bddc3e.png)